Florida police chief under fire in case of slain teen

 In New York City, Martin's parents were among hundreds of people who attended a march in Union Square promoted by a 24-year-old Daniel Maree, a black digital strategist who said he felt that he or his sister could just as easily have been in Martin's place.

-Zimmerman's current location is unknown and he has not spoke publicly about the shooting.
+Zimmerman's current location is unknown and he has not spoken publicly about the shooting.

 (Additional reporting by Kevin Gray and Jane Sutton in Miami; Editing by Jane Sutton, David Adams and Paul Simao)